ashishHomble/homble-frontend-assessment/README.md

 **Details**:

-- Fetch data from `/product`.
+1. Fetch product data from the server using the endpoint: `/product`
+2. Sort the products based on their selling price.
-- Display in a responsive grid.
+3. Display the products in a responsive grid:

-- Implement a skeleton loader.
+- 3 columns on large screens
+- 2 columns on medium screens
+- 1 column on mobile devices

+4. Handle products with multiple images appropriately, ensuring that each image can redirect according to its redirect URL.
+5. Use skeleton components while products are loading
+6. Create a “Add Product Button”:
-- Include an "Add Product" modal with fields for product name, description, and allergen info.
+7. Opens a modal with 3 input fields and “Add” button:

+- Product Name
+- Product Description
+- Product Allergen Info
+- On Click “Add” - Should submit a post request to endpoint: `/product`

 ### Task 2: Individual Product Details